 The sessions below were all presented at international workshops and conferences, and are just a portion of the sessions I have presented.
-I enjoy performing and presenting standard master classes as well; for information on hosting a master class, presentation, or performance of any type at your school or event please contact me at Arizona State University.As my son is handicapped and this has begun to limit my travel I would also note this: several of the below would present well to a horn studio or club at a distance with PowerPoint and an Internet connection.
+I enjoy performing and presenting standard master classes as well; for information on hosting a master class, presentation, or performance of any type at your school or event please contact me at Arizona State University.AND NOTE: Several of the below would present very well to a horn studio or club at a distance with PowerPoint and an Internet connection via Skype.

 2013.
 “A Masterclass with Philip Farkas on Musicianship,” 45th International Horn Symposium, Memphis, TN, August.

 2013.
 “A Right Hand Position Survey,” 45th International Horn Symposium, Memphis, TN, August.

 2013.
 “Schubert’s Auf dem Strom and Horn Technique in the 1820s,” 45th International Horn Symposium, Memphis, TN, August.